manuLlanos/SanAndreasFlyHack/README.md

 External hacks that looks up the game process, keeps the health at 200 and lets you fly around using the controls.
+The dll version is much faster and efficient, but you need to use an injector: https://github.com/manuLlanos/SanAndreasFlyHackDLL
 # Controls
 b           - toggle on/off
 wasd        - move